snuids/nyx/troubleshooting.md

 In this installation two files were retrieved.
 The good one is of course the first one, because it is not in the backup folder.

-You can move your sheel to the appropriate directory using the command:
+You can move your shell to the appropriate directory using the command:

 > **cd /home/nyx/docker-compose/** =====> Depends on the previous result

 Issue then the following command to restart the stopped containers.

-> docker-compose up -d
+> **docker-compose up -d**

 ```
 [root@ip-10-10-251-142 /]# cd ./home/nyx/docker-compose/